 - Scottish Pottery Historical Review.
-The last ten of its twenty three numbers are absolutely essential and earlier articles are still valid (see "publications" page in the 'About the Society' section).
+The last twelve of its twenty-five numbers are absolutely essential and earlier articles are still valid (see Publications page in the 'About the Society' section).

 The Scottish Pottery Society also issues a Bulletin on unfinished research which is available only to members.

 As well as this there are books and booklets on more specialised aspects of the industry.

 - Scottish East Coast Potteries 1750-1840 by Patrick McVeigh is beautifully illustrated with early wares.